-The ability of the VAs to accurately transcribe different people's voices and communicate smoothly with them was a key theme across the review papers.
-The accuracy of speech recognition provided by VAs (particularly Google Assistant and Siri ~\citep{10.1145/3234695.3236354, ballati2018hey}) was generally viewed favourable by users, and users with language impairments had an even higher level of endorsement of these capabilities~\citep{10.1145/3173574.3174033}.
-However, performance was less satisfactory for children.
-Voice assistants appear to have been designed without a way to properly address the gap between children's expressive language skills and those of adults, so their responses could frequently frustrate children~\citep{10.1145/2771839.2771910, 10.1145/3196709.3196772}.
-This is made worse when children try unsuccessfully to seek help~\citep{10.1145/3459990.3465195}, or even find that the VA cannot pronounce their name correctly~\citep{10.1145/3196709.3196772}.
-Difficulties maintaining conversations were also the subject of investigation.
-A common explanation for this was that the listening window of VAs is typically only a few seconds and cannot be adjusted, which caused problems for children and people with language impairments, who may require more time to formulate and deliver a response~\citep{10.1145/2771839.2771910, 10.1145/3196709.3196772, 10.1145/3173574.3174033, 10.1145/3459990.3465195}.
-Another explanation was that users struggle with the ability to repair VA conversations, having to rely on external entities (e.g. parents~\citep{10.1145/3196709.3196772}) to maintain dialogues, increasing the difficulty of using VAs~\citep{10.1145/3173574.3174033, 10.1145/3459990.3465195}.
+The ability of VAs to accurately transcribe people's voices and communicate smoothly with them was a key theme across the reviewed papers.
+The accuracy of speech recognition provided by VAs (particularly Google Assistant and Siri~\cite{10.1145/3234695.3236354, ballati2018hey}) was generally viewed favourablely by users, and those with language impairments had an even higher level of approval~\cite{10.1145/3173574.3174033}.
+However, performance was less satisfactory for children, with VAs appearing to have been designed without a way to properly bridge the gap between children's and adults' expressive language skills.
+This was frequently frustrating for children~\cite{10.1145/2771839.2771910, 10.1145/3196709.3196772}, and was made worse when they tried unsuccessfully to seek help~\cite{10.1145/3459990.3465195}, or found that the VA could not correctly pronounce their name~\cite{10.1145/3196709.3196772}.
+Difficulties maintaining conversations were also the subject of investigation, commonly focusing on the short, nonadjustable listening window of VAs which caused problems for children and people with language impairments who may require more time to give a response~\cite{10.1145/2771839.2771910, 10.1145/3196709.3196772, 10.1145/3173574.3174033, 10.1145/3459990.3465195}.
+Another focus was how people struggled to repair VA conversations, having to rely on external entities (e.g. parents~\cite{10.1145/3196709.3196772}) to maintain dialogues, increasing the difficulty of using VAs~\cite{10.1145/3173574.3174033, 10.1145/3459990.3465195}.